redlovespython/slangTranslator/README.md

 ## Features

 - Translate English slang terms, expressions, and abbreviations into Portuguese
-- Right-click any message to translate slang
+- Right-click or hover over any message to translate slang
 - Toggle automatic translation of outgoing messages
-- Comprehensive dictionary of internet slang, gaming terms, and modern expressions
+- Comprehensive dictionary of internet slang.
-- Easy-to-use UI with chat bar button
 - Customizable settings
-- Extensible framework for adding more languages in the future
+- Framework for adding more languages in the future

 ## Preview

-When you send a message with slang or right-click on a message with slang, the plugin will translate it:
+When you send a message with slang or right-click or hover over a message with slang, the plugin will translate it:

 ```
 "that's fr crazy wtf no cap"